Crib Safety Standards: What Parents Need to Know in the United States

 Even when nothing looks “broken,” a crib can still be outside the standard because it no longer matches the manufacturer’s designed hardware system.
 That’s why this topic is so tied to parts and documentation.

-Related reading that stays in the same lane: Crib hardware kits and what they really mean.
+Related reading that stays in the same lane: understanding crib hardware kits and replacement parts.

 Let’s keep this simple.
 A lot of parents buy a crib that is “cute and popular,” and it still can be the right crib.
 The question is whether it’s the right crib for the way your home and your life actually function.